 With generous purchase rebate programs, low or non-existent maintenance costs, inexpensive charging (compared to the cost of gasoline), and lack of air-polluting emissions, electric vehicles (EVs) are an especially attractive choice for those in low-income communities.
 However, not enough people are aware of the benefits and many mistakenly believe that the cost of an EV is out of reach.
 Acterra provides EV workshops, webinars, and “ride-and-drive” events in low-income communities to ensure that everyone knows how cost-effective it can be to drive an EV.

 Other Climate-Resiliency Outreach Initiatives

-- We are delighted to offer educational outreach about the benefits to those in low-income areas of participating in Peninsula Clean Energy’s programs that offer clean energy at lower rates than PG&E. Energy Clinics will be held throughout 2019 in multiple venues such as senior centers and public libraries in Santa Clara County.
+We are delighted to offer educational outreach (“Energy Clinics”) about the benefits to those in low-income areas of participating in Silicon Valley Clean Energy’s programs that offer clean energy at lower rates than PG&E. Energy Clinics will be held throughout 2019 in multiple venues such as senior centers and public libraries in Santa Clara County.

 Would you like help reaching low-income communities with your energy-saving or climate-friendly initiative?
 Contact Violet Saena, Resilient Communities Program Manager, at email@example.com